• Skip to main content

 Tara Teaspoon

-Make popovers with bits of juicy apple inside.
-Serve your homemade apple popovers with spiced maple butter for a glorious side dish or treat.
+Apple popovers are made easy in the blender with bits of juicy apple.
+Serve popovers with maple butter for a delicious side dish or treat.

 Print Recipe Pin Recipe